hamotime/osticket-creating-and-working-tickets/README.md

 <p>
 <b> TICKET 2 </b>

-Ticket scenario: "The Accounting department needs an adobe upgrade, broken?".
+Ticket Scenario: "The Accounting department needs an adobe upgrade, broken?".
 I purposely made the issue summary vague for this one which require us to get clarification when working the ticket

 1. Create a ticket as an end user (URL http://localhost/osTicket).
 We will use "Ken" this time.
 Fill out the form, if uncertain refer to Step 1 in Ticket 1.
 2. Login to the Helpdesk login page as John.
 You will see the newly created ticket, click into it and observe the issue and it's properties.